Homeblest/INTOmarkdown/README.md

    The installer didn't recognize the previous windows 8 OS, so i couldn't dual boot.
    After that i decided to use virtualbox - which was pretty straightforward, it went well.

+   Here's a picture of my virtual box running Linux:

    ![Here's a picture of my virtual box running Linux](http://i41.tinypic.com/20kei4j.png)

 ## 2. Setup of vim && git